-The ideal hot water temperature for a combi boiler is different for everyone but there are certain minimum and maximum temperatures we should be sticking to that are safe.
+The ideal hot water temperature is different for everyone but there are certain minimum and maximum temperatures we should be sticking to that are safe.
 It will also keep the energy bills down.
+The HSE recommends a discharge temperature of between 35-46ºC so it doesn’t cause scalding but a higher storage temperature of 60ºC to prevent Legionella.

 Here we look at the main factors for the best hot water temperatures.